8 family-friendly walks in the New Forest

 • Refreshments: Ice-cream van in car park

-Tall Trees New Forest.
+Tall Trees New Forest family walk.
 Hampshire, UK

 The Tall Trees Trail at Blackwater is a woodland walk, comprising some of the oldest trees in the New Forest.

-The Tall Trees trail is a family-friendly, circular walk of 1.5 miles which leads under some magnificent trees, including redwoods and two giant sequoias.
+It’s a family-friendly, circular walk of 1.5 miles which leads under some magnificent trees, including redwoods and two giant sequoias.
 Information boards along the way provide a handy guide to what to look out for.

 Finally, at the end of the Tall Trees trail you can do an additional walk around Blackwater Arboretum.
 This arboretum is small but has a collection of over 100 tree species from around the world.
 The Blackwater Arboretum Trail is about 1 mile.